Perilla oil has many benefits and is derived from toasted perilla frutescens seeds, which is common to Korean cuisine.

 How to Use Perilla Oil

 Perilla oil is excellent for sautéing vegetables.
-It can be used as a flavor enhancer in salad dressings, dipping sauces and marinades, and can be used as a substitute for sesame oil in cooking.
+It can be used as a flavour enhancer in salad dressings, dipping sauces and marinades, and can be used as a substitute for sesame oil in cooking.

 Related Content: How to Control Greying Hair with Sesame Seed Oil